HDisHERE/Assignment2/Readme.md

 There is a landing page, a project library and one of the detailed project page.

 ## Steps
 This time I spent most of the time on coding rather than visual design to fit the requirement.
-I've done the
+I believe I've finished most of the requirements.
+I've
+The only